Roberts Court: Criticism

 Since 2022, criticism of the Court by Democrats has risen, who have increasingly viewed the Court as being illegitimate and partisan.
 The Court's legitimacy has also been questioned by its liberal bloc of justices, as well as the general public.
 In 2022, Aaron Regunberg in The New Republic criticized the Roberts Court for playing Calvinball, a game with no rules except for those made up as they go, with respect to its constitutional law decisions.

 Certain members of the Roberts Court reportedly deeply dislike each other.
 In particular, Justices Alito and Kagan have often criticized one other in personal terms.
 Justices Barrett and Jackson have also criticized the other's opinions in scathing terms.

 Journalist Joan Biskupic argues that Donald Trump has had the greatest impact on the Court.
 Biskupic argues the Court was transformed and politically polarized by him just as much as the rest of American politics.
 Trump's late sister, Maryanne Trump Barry (1937–2023), was a federal judge herself on the Third Circuit and in 2006 had testified before the U.S. Senate Judiciary Committee in support of the nomination of her then-colleague Samuel Alito to the Supreme Court.

-Democratic backsliding

 In a July 2022 research paper entitled "The Supreme Court's Role in the Degradation of U.S. Democracy," the Campaign Legal Center, founded by Republican Trevor Potter, asserted that the Roberts Court "has turned on our democracy" and was on an "anti-democratic crusade" that had "accelerated and become increasingly extreme with the arrival" of Trump's three appointees.
 Ian Millhiser argues that the Roberts Court is akin to the Fuller Court or the Hughes Court in its reactionary decisions.
+Accusations of democratic backsliding have increased since the 2026 decision Louisiana v.
+Callais kicked off a wave of redistricting efforts, especially after the Court disregarded its previous Purcell principle and instead allowed Alabama to use legislature-drawn maps immediately, despite the fact that early voting in state primaries had already started.